Princeton E-ffiliates Partnership will host its Sixth Annual Meeting on Friday, November 10, 2017 at Princeton University.

 Theodora D. ’78 and William H. Walton III ’74 Professor in Engineering

 From the next generation of solar photovoltaics to fuels generated using artificial photosynthesis, the researchers at the Andlinger Center for Energy and the Environment are working on many promising technologies and solutions that will pave the way for a world less reliant on fossil fuels.

 Through courses, certificate programs, and lectures, students are able to learn about sustainable energy technologies, renewable energy sources, and their complex, intertwining connections to policies, economics, and human behavior.
 And there are many opportunities for hands-on learning through field work and classes where students can fabricate and investigate materials and devices.

 To foster transformational changes in energy and the environment, the world needs academic and industry experts working together on innovative research that become practical, market-ready solutions.
 Our corporate affiliates program, the Princeton E-ffiliates Partnership, answers this call.

 To educate beyond Princeton Universtiy, the Andlinger Center for Energy and the Environment offers the Energy Technology Distillates.
 Designed to provide succinct yet substantive information to policymakers, corporate leaders, educators, students, and other interested citizens, these publications cover emerging topics in energy and the environment that combine technological, economic, and policy considerations.

 Completed in 2016, our stunning new building is a 129,000 square foot complex of labs, instructional spaces, meetings areas, lecture spaces, offices, gardens, and courtyards.
-And it is capped with state-of-the-art cleanrooms and an imaging and analysis center, both housing the latest in equipment to investigate and fabricate advanced materials and devices to solve the world’s pressing energy and environmental issues.
+It houses state-of-the-art cleanrooms and an imaging and analysis center, both equipped with the latest in tools to investigate and fabricate advanced materials and devices to solve the world’s pressing energy and environmental needs.